ulmish-bin/nasm-projects/README.md

-# Simple windows Nasm projects
+# Simple Windows Nasm projects

 # Description
 Samples for free usage when combining multiple elements into one project.